AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/organizing-pages.md

 #### Title {#title}

-If you supply only a page **Title** when creating a new page, AEM will derive the page **Name** from this string and [validate the name according to the conventions](/help/sites-developing/naming-conventions.md) imposed by AEM and JCR.
+If you supply only a page **Title** when creating a new page, AEM will derive the page **Name** from this string and validate the name according to the conventions imposed by AEM and JCR. <!--If you supply only a page **Title** when creating a new page, AEM will derive the page **Name** from this string and [validate the name according to the conventions](/help/sites-developing/naming-conventions.md) imposed by AEM and JCR.-->

 A **Title** field containing invalid characters will be accepted, but the name derived will have the invalid characters substituted.
 For example: